kelokchan/mind-ar/README.md

 1. Simply access the link above and point your camera at the image below to see the AR experience

 ![Mind AR](https://ea3933282ed8bccafbf8a4d8b7e2c4d8.ipfscdn.io/ipfs/bafybeiecr6a6mso7yoyof33wf3bhr45logwdh2n5hfeczzj5ifew2plybm/)

+Note: The AR experience is best viewed on a mobile device.
+First load may take a while as the assets are being loaded.